Class Participation at EFSC

 Online students must complete an academic activity such as submit an assignment, take an assessment or quiz or post to the discussion board to maintain active classroom participation.
 Logging in and out of an online course does not constitute active participation.
 Students who are withdrawn from online courses will have their access to the Canvas classroom blocked.

 Faculty members shall publish and distribute a class syllabus at the beginning of each course.
 The syllabus should include the instructor’s individual policies on student absenteeism, special circumstances under which students' absences may be excused, and their stipulations for making up work and exams missed during instructor-excused absences.

 Instructors have the option to administratively withdraw students for not adhering to the participation policies in their syllabus.
 Students wishing to appeal for reinstatement following an administrative withdrawal must contact their instructor to discuss.
-If the issue is not resolved, the student can file a formal student appeal and include documentation to support reinstatement to the appropriate campus Associate Provost.
-Students must appeal with the Titusville/eLearning Associate Provost Office for online classes.
+If the issue is not resolved, the student can file a formal student appeal and include documentation to support reinstatement to the College-wide Chair.

 Clock Hour Class Attendance